 At Medical Negligence Direct, we serve as a bridge throughout the entire process.
 We help you lift the burden of all the logistics and do all the important running around for you from the onset even to the end of the case.

 How does a coroner determine a heart attack?

 The most effective is through an autopsy.
 A characteristic blood clot is usually found in the coronary arteries of Patients who die from a heart attack.
 Also other signs such as enlarged heart, dilation of the chambers of the heart, and breakdown of the vessels supplying blood to the heart can indicate heart attack.

 A coroner cannot rule negligence or judge a case as criminal or a civil liability, but his/her report can provide relevant evidence to prove negligence.

 An inquest might be stopped if the coroner comes in contact with evidence that gives him/her reason to believe that the death might have been caused by unnatural forces.

 On completion of the coroner’s inquest, all concerned parties will convene on a given date for a hearing of the results of the coroner’s investigation.

 Neglect in medical terms, relates to action(s) that could hamper the life of a patient.
 It could be in treatment, diagnoses or even care.
 When a patient does not receive standard care, his or her life could be on the line.
 This is the medical negligence definition UK courts operate with.

-If you have lost a loved one due to medical negligence, and you believe strongly and can provide evidence to back up your claim, we can help you.
+If you have lost a loved one due to acts of negligence, and you believe strongly and can provide evidence to back up your claim, we can help you.

-Feel free to contact us today for a free no obligation claim evaluation.
+Feel free to contact us today on our phone lines 08006444240 for a free no obligation claim evaluation.